Aveanna Announces First Quarter 2023 Earnings Release Date and Conference Call

-/EIN News/ -- ATLANTA, April 24, 2023 (GLOBE NEWSWIRE) -- Aveanna Healthcare Holdings Inc. (“Aveanna”) (NASDAQ: AVAH) today announced that the company will release its first quarter results before the market open on Thursday, May 11, 2023, to be followed by a conference call at 10:00 a.m.
+ATLANTA, April 24, 2023 (GLOBE NEWSWIRE) -- Aveanna Healthcare Holdings Inc. ("Aveanna") AVAH today announced that the company will release its first quarter results before the market open on Thursday, May 11, 2023, to be followed by a conference call at 10:00 a.m.
 (Eastern Time) on the same day.

 The conference call can be accessed live over the phone by dialing 1-877-407-0789 or for international callers, 1-201-689-8562.
 A replay will be available two hours after the call and can be accessed by dialing 1-844-512-2921, or for international callers, 1-412-317-6671.
 The passcode for the live call and the replay is 13737306.
 The replay will be available until May 18, 2023.